 Recently I read Ron Rosenbaum’s fantastic book The Shakespeare Wars: Clashing Scholars, Public Fiascoes, Palace Coups, a history of the cultural and literary wars fought over Shakespeare’s work.
 It’s a tremendous book, written in almost a frenzied prose (I love how excited Rosenbaum gets about things, I have always loved his op-ed columns for this reason), as Rosenbaum tries to dig his way through all the material, while maintaining not just his love for Shakespeare (that is too gentle a word) – more like his exhilaration, his despair.
 Marvelous book, highly recommended.

-There is a whole chapter devoted to Stephen Booth, a fascinating guy, a giant in the landscape of Shakespeare scholarship, whose 1970s edition of the Sonnets is still in print, and still the dominant edition to get.
+There is a whole chapter devoted to Stephen Booth, a fascinating guy, a giant in the landscape of Shakespeare scholarship, whose edition of Shakespeare’s Sonnets is still in print, and still the dominant edition to get.
 It’s the edition I have had since college.
 I didn’t know anything about Stephen Booth at the time, but that’s the version “to get” – I also have all of the Sonnets in my Riverside Shakespeare, of course, but that book weighs 89 pounds, so if you just want to flip through the Sonnets, or read one of the specific plays on its own, you have to deal with this giant TOME that you can’t take anywhere.
 That’s why I have all the plays separately, as well as the Sonnets.
 I have mentioned before that I find reading the Sonnets relaxing when I’m stressed out.
 I have my favorites, and those aren’t necessarily the ones that speak to me, or seem to reflect my own feelings.
 Lots of times, they are the ones that baffle me the most, or seem to suggest an entire world in those 14 lines, a world I can only get a glimpse of.

 Here’s the thing about Stephen Booth’s version, to give you an idea: There are 154 Sonnets.
 In the Booth version, you have his edited version on one side of the page, and then the facsimile of the sonnets on the opposite page – so you can see the punctuation/spelling of the original.
 Booth is not big on messing wtih Shakespeare’s punctuation, as other editors are, adding exclamation points willy nilly.
 He is very specific on why he edits, what he chooses to edit – his main concern is to try to provide a context where the modern-day reader can perhaps approximate the response of an Elizabethan-era reader.